sourcegraph/sourcegraph-code-discussions/README.md

 ## ⚡ Experimental warning

-Code Discussions is an experiment [by Sourcegraph](https://about.sourcegraph.com/about).
+Code discussions is an experiment [by Sourcegraph](https://about.sourcegraph.com/about).
 It is not yet ready for widespread production use.

 If you're as excited about improving how code is discussed as much as we are, then please try it out, [give us feedback and file issues](https://github.com/sourcegraph/issues/issues), and reach out to us (hi@sourcegraph.com).
 We'd love to hear from you!